joaopaulomoraes/Readable/client/README.md

 > yarn start
 ```

-More information on running the local server can be found here. [rest client directory](../server).
+More information on running the local server can be found here. [server directory](../server).

 ## License